WinVector/Examples/replyr/example.md

 `replyr_summary` is not the only service `replyr` supplies, `replyr` includes many more adaptions [including my own version of case-completion](http://www.win-vector.com/blog/2017/02/the-zero-bug/).

-Roughly `replyr` is where I collect my adaptions so they don't infest application code.
-It is how you use heavy big-data machinery, while keeping you fingers out of the gears.
+Roughly `replyr` is where I collect my adaptions so they don't infest application code. `replyr` a way you can use heavy-duty big-data machinery, while keeping you fingers out of the gears.